Select Page

 More front-end options are coming, as the new back end will support user interfaces from Perchwell and Zenlist.
 New ways to change listings will be implemented through standardized Add/Edit listing interfaces from Zenlist and Ocusell.
 Three new Comparative Market Analysis (CMA) products are on the way.
 Integration times will be faster because of the investment in the data foundation.

-Through local foresight and planning with the guidance of industry-tested standards, TMLS’s technology foundation is prepared to serve customers in a dynamic environment.
+Through local foresight and planning with the guidance of industry-tested standards, DMLS’s technology foundation is prepared to serve customers in a dynamic environment.
 The future is bright for this MLS platform’s next steps.

 White Block E1654543656590